 Robert Rodriquez’s early short, “Bedhead” was first recognized by the Black Maria and he cited the festival in his book “Rebel Without a Crew.”
 Among his feature films are “El Mariachi,” “Spy Kids,” “Sin City,” and “Machete” among others.

 Lynne Sachs makes films, installations, performances and web projects.
 She has received support from the Rockefeller and Jerome Foundations and the New York State Council on the Arts and residencies in both film and poetry from the MacDowell Colony.
-Her films have screened at the Black Maria Film Festival, New York Film Festival, the Sundance Film Festival, Toronto’s Images Festival and Los Angeles’ REDCAT Theatre as well as a five-film retrospective at the Buenos Aires Film Festival.
+Her films have screened at the Thomas Edison Film Festival, New York Film Festival, the Sundance Film Festival, Toronto’s Images Festival and Los Angeles’ REDCAT Theatre as well as a five-film retrospective at the Buenos Aires Film Festival.
 The San Francisco Cinematheque recently published a monograph with four original essays in conjunction with a full retrospective of Lynne’s work.
 In 2014, she received a Guggenheim Foundation Fellowship in Film and Video.
-Ms. Sachs was awarded the "Edison Innovation Award" at our 40th Anniversary Premiere in February 2021.
+In 2021 she received the “Edison Innovation Award,” from TEFF.

 “We are honored that Black Maria Film Festival chose RETURN TO CALAIS for the 2020 Tour & even more by its Global Insight Jury Citation Award.
 And even more!
 Festival Director Jane Steuerwald is an effervescent champion, elevating every film artist in her Black Maria circle!” – Edith Goldenhar, “Return to Calais” – 3-2020.